okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/myaccount/index.md

 <ApiOperation method="post" url="/idp/myaccount/emails/{id}/challenge/{challengeId}/verify" />

-Verify the email challenge with the verification code that the user receives from the 'Confirm email address change' email.
+Verify the email challenge with the verification code that the user receives from the "Confirm email address change" email.
 The email is active upon a successful verification.

 #### Required scope and role